Performative Learning Theory: Proofs

-where $s \in [0,1]$ is the share of units in the population reacting to the predictions, i.e., the population analog of~$m/n$ \jb{Ok, this sentence implies that my understanding of the setup was totally wrong}.
-By treating $m/n$ as an estimator of the parameter $s$ of a Bernoulli distribution (modeling whether statistical units react or not)\jb{I suppose this is a hidden assumption of the theorem -- that the population would change as the sample changes?}, we have per Wald method (see e.g., \citealt{brown2001interval}) that
+By treating $m/n$ as an estimator of the parameter $s$ of a Bernoulli distribution (modeling whether statistical units react or not)\jb{I suppose this is a hidden assumption of the theorem -- that the population would change as the sample changes?}, we have by Wald's method \citep[see e.g.,][]{brown2001interval} that